 Memory Patrol Scrub Feature Support Table

-DIMMs Supported x4 DIMMs: 🗹
+DIMMA Currented x4 DIMMs: 🗹

-x8 DIMMs: 🗹
+DIMMs Supported x8 DIMMs: 🗹

 Memory Patrol Scrub is a Dell memory RAS feature designed to decrease the probability of a user encountering a multi-bit error by removing the accumulation of soft errors in DRAM.
 This in turn reduces the chance of encountering an uncorrectable error (depending on other RAS capabilities enabled and where the multi-bit error occurs).
-Memory patrol scrub works by having the CPU memory controller periodically scan through DRAM and correct any single-bit errors that it encounters.
+Memory patrol scrub works by having the CPU memory controller periodically scan through DRAM and correct any correctable errors that it encounters.